ysufender/CLIParser/README.md

 `./build.ps1`

-and create an executable named `CLIParser.exe` at `build/Debug` to try it out by using `debug.cpp`
+and create an executable named `CLIParser.exe`

 or you can do

 `./publish.ps1`

-and create the static library `libCLIParser.a` and `CLIParser.hpp` at `build/Release`.
-It also copies them to a directory named `test`.
-That's all.
-Thanks.
+and create the static library `libCLIParser.a`

 ## Adding/Removing Flags